psypersky/What-the-Fuck-is-Node.js/index.md

 **Students Task 3:** Read and watch that ^

 **Students Task 4:** Research all you possibly can about the Node.js Event loop and make a video about how it works since the beginning, receiving a request, processing it while other request is being received, calling the database and responding to clients, and the lines of code being executed.
+Its basically a movie of how node.js works in production.

 // Video editors in order of ease of use: http://www.maefloresta.com/portal/ http://www.synfig.org/cms/ http://www.blender.org/

+Important Things to note abut the readings:

+Node.js Design Patterns - The callback pattern
+- CPS = Callback Passing Style
+- CPS could be sync or async
+- Async tasks beginging from the event loop so they have a fresh stack
+- Closures makes trivial to maintain the context of the caller of the async function event if the callback is invoked at a different point in time and from a different location
+- A sync function bnlocks until it completes its operation
+- An async function returns immediately
+- Non continuation-passing style callbacks are sync
+- You could create an unpredictable function being sync or async
+- The direct style is preffered for sync functions, this makes obvious which are sync and async
+- ...
+Problems that could cause a sync function that you think is async ? ...
+- sync i/o blocks the event loop
+- deffered execution with process.nextTick()
+- callbacks come last and error comes first
+- in sync the error is propagated throwing, in CPS by the callback
+- throwing bubble your error in the stack until is catched
+- Use try/catch for functions that can throw errors
+- uncaught exeptions kill the app if they reach the event loop
+- we can catch uncaught exeptions directly in process

+try, catch,
+async, sync
+errors in callbacks
+stack

+Call stack=>

+two
+one
+nodejs stuff

+Node: Up and running - Chapter 3, the event loop
+- Node.js programs should be written in such way that no single callback ties up the event loop for extended periods of time
+- Once setup has been completed, make all actions event-drive
+- If you have a process that will take a long time consider using a child process
+- Use named functions for async events, the call name of the function on errors will be anonymous function when not named, this makes it harder to debug

+timers: this phase executes callbacks scheduled by setTimeout() and setInterval().
+I/O callbacks: executes almost all callbacks with the exception of close callbacks, the ones scheduled by timers, and setImmediate(). idle, prepare: only used internally.
+poll: retrieve new I/O events; node will block here when appropriate.
+check: setImmediate() callbacks are invoked here. close callbacks: e.g. socket.on('close', ...).

+setImmediate() is actually a special timer that runs in a separate phase of the event loop.
+It uses a libuv API that schedules callbacks to execute after the poll phase has completed.

 ##### The callback Pattern (DEPRECATED)